Text by CLOT Magazine

-The fifth volume of our Mixtape series comes by Lost Few, the audio-visual project of Melbourne-based experimental artist David Thomson.
-For this Mix, he’s prepared a personal journey developing a sense of space and theme that reflect the contexts and emotions he tries and explores with his own work.
+The 5th volume of our Mixtape series comes by Lost Few, the audio-visual project of Melbourne-based experimental artist David Thomson.
+This mix is a personal journey developing a sense of space and theme that reflects the contexts and emotions he tries and explores with his work.

-The album is born out of a 16 channel ambisonic installation I did of a cave system I recorded between 2014 and 2015.
+The album is born out of a 16-channel ambisonic installation I did of a cave system I recorded between 2014 and 2015.
 Each song has elements of the recordings so that the central thread of the album is the cave environment.
-The environment we live in influences us and our behaviour, be it the beauty or brutality of natural or urban landscapes.
-Sound is physical, so I take that soundscape and use it as a starting point to inspire and build a physical space that reflects the emotional and physical response I’m seeking.
+Our environment influences us and our behaviour, be it the beauty or brutality of natural or urban landscapes.
+Sound is physical, so I use that soundscape as a starting point to inspire and build a physical space that reflects the emotional and physical response I’m seeking.
 For me, my music is about recreating the soundscapes and spaces for the listener to inhabit for that period of time.

-Another example is the first song I recording rain on a cymbal through a contact mic which gives a really interesting rhythm and sound, which became the starting point for the rhythm of the song.
+Another example is the first song I recorded rain on a Cymbal, through a contact mic which gives a really interesting rhythm and sound, which became the starting point for the song’s rhythm.

 What is your relationship with novel musical technology nowadays?
 What use do you make of it for your compositions?

-When I’m writing a body of work I seek to set technical limitations on my process to force interesting solutions and also continuity with each song.
-So for this album, I kept the same set up of equipment and Ableton templates.
+When writing a body of work, I seek to set technical limitations on my process to force interesting solutions and continuity with each song.
+So for this album, I kept the same set-up of equipment and Ableton templates.

 The main focus is Physical Modelling, either my modular system based around MI Elements or Soft Synth Kaivo.
-I try and find interesting textures then destroy it with effects.
-I love to work with spatial audio tools and push the stereo field as much as I can to recreate and build my own space.
-For this album each song had multiple Haas delays running.
-A favourite tool is sending the field recordings to a gated Haas delay side-chained to percussion, it gives all sorts of wonderful results.
+I try and find interesting textures, then destroy them with effects.
+I love working with spatial audio tools and pushing the stereo field as much as possible to recreate and build my own space.
+For this album, each song had multiple Haas delays running.
+A favourite tool is sending the field recordings to a gated Haas delay side-chained to percussion.
+It gives all sorts of wonderful results.

-To take the idea of spatial performance further I recently undertook a 2-week residency at Berlin’s centre for spatial sound MONOM.
-Working with 57 speakers built by 4D sound, I re-interpreted my album into a full spatial audio performance, taking the ideas behind the album and then pushing them as far as I could.
+To take the idea of spatial performance further, I recently undertook a 2-week residency at Berlin’s Centre for spatial sound MONOM.
+Working with 57 speakers built by 4D sound, I re-interpreted my album into a full spatial audio performance, taking the ideas behind the album and pushing them as far as possible.
 For me, my music is best heard in this sort of environment.
-When you can take away all senses except sound and fully envelop the listener in your composition it means you can develop a unique ritual that pushes the audience into a liminal experience.
+When you can take away all senses except sound and fully envelop the listener in your composition, you can develop a unique ritual that pushes the audience into a liminal experience.
 You can begin to explore certain emotions inside a physical environment you have created through sound.